bobfang1992/personal-blog/content/blog/2022-09-04-cpp-compiation/index.md

 Let’s assume that C needs B’s full information so it has to include `B.h` .
 What happens if we made some change to class B?
 For example adding a method to it or adding some new data member?
 In this case the build system are forced to recompile C because B’s interface and potentially its layout changed.
 So if B has a direct import of A, then this “code change → recompile” trigger will be pushed every time we change `A.h` as well but if we forward declare A in B then it won’t.
 As it turns out in a project with hundreds of classes and files, breaking up some dependencies can actually save a lot of re-compilation.

+Another hidden benefit is that using forward declaration you keep the change to B's interface minimal.
+Even if A's interface changed, with forward declaration it does not mean B's interface will change as well.
+Sure B's implementation (.cpp) file will need to be recompiled but its interface (.h) file stays exactly the same.

 ![Untitled](./Untitled.png)

 # Pimpl